Mahmood-M-Ali/ND-Filter-Exposure-Calculator/README.md

 ## Installation

-1. Clone this repository:git clone https://github.com/yourusername/ND-Filter-Exposure-Calculator.git
-2. Open `index.html` in your web browser
+Just Download and open `index.html` in your web browser on your device.
 That's it!
 No build process or installation required.

 ## Browser Support